 IPITA 2019 is approaching fast and your YIC is busy planning a number of pre-congress symposia.
 These are detailed below.
 There is a great mix of practical, scenario-based clinical sessions and basic science talks.
 Each symposium will provide ample opportunity to network with professionals in your fields of interest.
 Please note that registration prior to the event is required with limited availability.
 Registration will be on a first-come first-served basis so don’t miss out.

-will be a cadaver-based session with hands-on experience of organ retrieval.
-This is ideal for surgeons wanting to gain more practice in retrieval techniques and to discuss various retrieval scenarios and techniques with colleagues.
+this session utilises the SIMLIFE system, where a whole cadaver is perfused with fluid under pulsatile pressure to give the illusion of a living tissue that bleeds a coloured medium.
+This revolutionary technology set in a unique facility is ideal for surgeons wanting to gain more practice in retrieval techniques and to discuss various retrieval scenarios and techniques with colleagues.
 There will be a maximum of 4 people per cadaver, so there will be plenty of opportunity to operate.

 focuses on the peri-operative period around islet transplantation, using the latest in SimMan technology, provided at The Lyonnais Center for Education through Simulation in Health (CLESS) at the University Claude Bernard.